albertotn/sax2j/README.md

 (`sax2j` in the above is an abbreviation for `java -Djava.... -jar sax2j.jar` as used earlier).

-Further sample data can be found in the `testdata` directories.
+Further sample data can be found in the `src/test/resources` directories.